efabless/openlane2/docs/source/getting_started/newcomers/index.md

 [nix-shell:~/openlane2]$
 ```

-If not, enter the following command in your terminal
+If not, enter the following command in your terminal:

 ```console
 $ nix-shell --pure ~/openlane2/shell.nix
 ```
 ````

 ---